HP200421/HP200421/README.md

 - 👨‍💻 All of my projects are available at [https://haridasp.netlify.app/](https://haridasp.netlify.app/)

-- 💬 Ask me about **JavaScript, C, CPP, React.js, Node.js, Express, Redux, Git**
+- 💬 Ask me about **JavaScript, CPP, React.js, Node.js, Express, Redux, Git**

 - 📫 How to reach me **haridaspawar2120@gmail.com**